Trilogy Media

 Trilogy Media is an American YouTube channel and media company/streaming service founded in 2016 by Ashton Bingham and Artsiom "Art" Vladimirovich Kulik (Артём Кулик).
-The channel is primarily known for its scambaiting and internet vigilantism content.
-With a focus on exposing scams and fraudulent activities.
+The channel is primarily known for its scambaiting and internet vigilantism content with a focus on exposing scams and fraudulent activities.

 History

 Bingham and Kulik launched Trilogy Media in 2016, initially producing sketch comedy and short-form entertainment content.

 Both founders have backgrounds in film and acting.
 Bingham is an actor and comedian from Reno, Nevada, and Kulik was born on January 10, 1984, in Siberia and raised in Soviet Belarus.
 Their prior experience in acting influenced the production quality of their videos.
 As of 2025, Trilogy Media is based in Los Angeles.

 Trilogy Media, in collaboration with Scammer Payback, contributed to the 2025 dismantling of an alleged money mule operation for scam call centers by Chinese nationals in California.

+In May 2026, Bingham and Kulik were keynote speakers at the Central Ohio Association of Certified Fraud Examiners (ACFE).

 Content and style

 Trilogy Media creates content that exposes scammers by using voice changers and false identities during phone calls.
 With a mix of humor and commentary, they prank call alleged scammers in India to waste their time and prevent real victims from being scammed.

 The series Trilogy vs. Predator focuses on investigations into individuals attempting to allegedly exploit minors online, sometimes in coordination with law enforcement and child protection organizations.